 TIP: When asking for letters of recommendation, provide your recommenders with a copy of your resume, a transcript, and a description of why you are interested in pursuing a career in scientific research.

-Your interview ideally will be a mutually enlightening exchange of knowledge.
-You can prepare for interviews by looking up faculty profiles.
-It’s always good form to ask questions about your interviewer’s research.
-Prepare a list of questions.
-You can be expected to be asked about your intellectual role in your research, about your interest in WashU faculty, and about your leadership and problem solving skills.
+You can prepare for selection interviews by looking up faculty profiles.
+Knowing possible mentors is a good way to demonstrate your seriousness of purpose.
+Prepare a list of your own questions.
+Although selection interviews’ primary purpose is for us to evaluate your candidacy, your questions say a lot about your scientific potential.
+You can be expected to be asked about your intellectual role in your research, about your interest in WashU faculty, and about your leadership and problem-solving skills.
 Be prepared with examples from your background.
-It’s OK to use examples outside of the lab; we want the whole ‘you’ in our training programs.
+It is fine to use examples outside of the lab; we want the whole ‘you’ in our training programs.
 Expect gently critical questions about your research.
 Prepare a story about your graduate research interest based on your passions; don’t worry that anyone will hold you to it.
 Practice your interview with a classmate or mentor.

 Congratulations on beginning your career of exploration.
 Good luck!
 You got this!!